wayneluke/vBulletin_Support/Administration/Site Builder/More About Pages/Modules.md

 ## Content

 - [[Content Slider]]: A customized search module to show featured articles in a carousel.
-The first attached image would be used as the backgound image.
+The first attached image would be used as the background image.
 - [[Friends]]: Shows your current friends.
 Used on the provided Community Home Page.
 - [[Search]]: Generic Search module.
 Allows you to build custom searches to highlight what is important to your site.
 - [[Trending]]: A specialized search to show trending topics.
 THis is new than a standard new posts search as it is based on how many people interact with a topic in the last 24 hours.